varnish/Varnish-Cache/doc/sphinx/installation/help.rst

 families and jobs to deal with also.

-You are more than welcome to just hang out, and while we don't mind the occational intrusion of the real world into the flow, keep it mostly on topic, and dont paste random links unless they are *really* spectacular and intelligent.
+You are more than welcome to just hang out, and while we don't mind the occasional intrusion of the real world into the flow, keep it mostly on topic, and don't paste random links unless they are *really* spectacular and intelligent.

 Mailing Lists